Ayowel/spirited/index.md

 The following technical demo runs in Ren'Py.
 Keep in mind that dynamically changing Spirited's parameters as is done in the demo requires extensive knowledge of its inner working at the moment.
-If you'd like the extension to provide the ability to do this more easily with Ren'Py-compatible, let us know by opening an issue on GitHub so we can try to provide this feature if there is enough interest in it.
+If you'd like the extension to provide the ability to do this more easily with Ren'Py-compatible patterns, let us know by opening an issue on GitHub so we can try to provide this feature if there is enough interest in it.

 {% include youtube.html id="0e26dStphqM" %}